zcash/zips/drafts/zip-str4d-shielded-coinbase.rst

 every shielded transaction that uses an anchor descending from the tree that the shielded coinbase output had been appended to.
-That is, all economic activity would be rolled back in addition to the shielded coinbase output disappearing, so there is no reason to make shielded coinbase a special-case when the same behaviour occurs in regular shielded notes already.
+That is, all economic activity would be rolled back in addition to the shielded coinbase output disappearing, so there is no reason to make shielded coinbase a special case when the same behaviour occurs in regular shielded notes already.
 In the transparent coinbase case, only direct child transactions of the transparent coinbase would become invalid, and thus it would be possible to end up in a situation where a logical child transaction (for example, a mining pool paying out miners)